hankha/d6t-ap-SeatOccupancy-raspberrypi/README.md

 # d6t-2jcieev01-raspberrypi
-It is a sample projects for D6T OMRON MEMS Thermal Sensors with evaluation kit **2JCIE-EV01-AR1**,
+It is a sample projects for seat occupancy sensing by D6T OMRON MEMS Thermal Sensors and Raspberry Pi.
-**2JCIE-EV01-FT1** and some Arduino boards.

 D6T sensor series are High Sensitivity Enables Detection of Stationary Human Presence,